acm-uiuc/til/_til/unix/partial-string-matching-in-bash-scripts.md

+---
-# Partial String Matching In Bash Scripts
+title: Partial String Matching In Bash Scripts
+category: unix
+---

 To compare two strings in a bash script, you will have a snippet of code similar to the following: